mattwinwood/React-To-Do-App/README.md

 React To-Do App
 ----

-## What you're building

-Users can use a checklist tool to outline tasks and items.
+## Users can use a checklist tool to outline tasks and items.

 ### Features